dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 AD, etc) MUST be determined at this time.

-If this initial response results in truncation (TC=1) then the additional queries specified in MQTYPE-Query MUST NOT be processed.
+If this initial response results in truncation (TC=1) then the additional queries specified in the MQTYPE-Query option MUST NOT be processed.

 After the initial response is prepared, the server MUST attempt to combine the responses for individual (QNAME, QCLASS, QTx) combinations